-I am a lecturer in physics at the University of St Andrews.
+I am a Reader in Physics at the University of St Andrews.
 My interests fall into the broad scheme of photonics and quantum science, specifically, light-matter interaction in microcavities and nonlinearities at the single-particle limit.
 I lead the Quantum Light Matter group, which currently look at strong light-matter interaction in novel materials and exploiting it for new quantum technologies.

 I completed my BSc in physics (2003) at Sharif University in Tehran, Iran, where my passion for quantum science was ignited.
 My academic journey led me to pursue a PhD (2008) focused on trapping and laser cooling of calcium ions in a Penning trap at Imperial College London.
 Subsequently, I embarked on a postdoctoral research position at the University of Southampton (2009), where my work centered on the trapping and cooling of rubidium atoms.